AVSystem/developer-zone/docs/IoT_quick_start/Dashboard.md

 ## Dashboard overview

 The **Dashboard** consists of widgets which are based on observations set on a device's data model.
 If you can't see any widgets in your domain dashboard, follow the [Visualize device data](Visualize_device_data.md) quick start to set them up smoothly.

   ![Dashboard](images/dashboard.png "Dashboard"){:style="float: left;margin-right: 817px;margin-top: 17px;margin-bottom: 17px;border: 1px solid lightgray;"}

 ### Widgets

+!!! note
+    A total of 15 widgets can be configured for a domain.
+A counter showing the number of widgets left to use is displayed in the **Add widget** dialog window.

 A widget consists of its main component, which is a chart representing the collected device data, and the **Last value** component, which lists the last value that each device in the widget reported to Coiote DM.

 - To adjust the displayed timespan for the widget data, select the desired period in the **timespan** expandable list.
-By default, there are predefined timespans available ranging from 5 minutes up to 12 hours.
+Choose among the predefined timespans ranging from 5 minutes up to 12 hours.

+    !!! tip
+        If the widget chart displays no data, the cause might be that the 10 oldest devices in your domain were not active within the chosen timespan and no data was reported.
+Try chosing a wider timespan or check device connection status.

 - To view individual data readings in a chart, hover over a data point to see the reading value and its exact date.
   ![Widget reading value](images/dashboard_hover.png "Widget reading value"){:style="float: left;margin-right: 817px;margin-top: 17px;margin-bottom: 17px;border: 1px solid lightgray;width: 60%"}
 - To exclude a device from the chart, simply click on its name located next to the chart.

-!!! tip
+!!! note
     The widget data is refreshed automatically and periodically every 15 seconds.

 ### Customize dashboard